neuroFuzz/ssha-attack/README.md

 Before using the prog decide what attack model you want to follow.
 Your current choices are:

     Dictionary based attack (-d)
     Brute force incremental attack with a predefined alphabet (that you choose) (-a [1 - 11] and -n) Brute force attack with a custom alphabet you provide (-a 20 and -c) Brute force incremental attack with a custom alphabet you provide (-a 20 and -c and -n)

 Usage:

-./ssha_attack -m mode [-d attack_dictionary_file | [-n min] -u max -a alphabet | -a 20 -c custom_alphabet] -s SSHA_hash_string
+    ./ssha_attack -m mode [-d attack_dictionary_file | [-l min] -u max -a alphabet | -a 20 -c custom_alphabet] -s SSHA_hash_string

       -m  This is the mode for the prog to operate under.
-The currently supported modes
-      are "dictionary" and "brute-force".
+The currently supported modes are "dictionary" and "brute-force".
 This switch is required.

       -d  This option is to be used to engage "dictionary" mode.
           The dictionary is a regular text file containing one entry per line.
           The data from this file is what will be used as the clear text data to which the discovered salt will get applied.

       -l  The minimum amount of attack characters to begin with.

       -u  The maximum amount of attack characters to use.
-If -l is not used processing
-      will start with size 1
+If -l is not used processing will start with size 1

       -a  The numerical index of the attack alphabet to use:
           	1. Numbers only
           	2. lowercase hex
           	3. UPPERCASE HEX
           	4. lowercase alpha characters
           	5. UPPERCASE ALPHA characters
           	6. lowercase alphanumeric characters
           	7. UPPERCASE ALPHANUMERIC characters
           	8. lowercase & UPPERCASE ALPHA characters
           	9. lowercase & UPPERCASE ALPHAnumeric characters
           	10. All printable ASCII characters
           	11. lowercase & UPPERCASE ALPHAnumeric characters, as well as:
           	    !"£$%^&*()_+-=[]{}'#@~,.<>?/|
           	20. Custom alphabet - must be used with -c switch

       -c  The custom attack alphabet to use, for example abcABC123!
           Take note that this forces a permutation based process so the larger the alphabet the longer the process will take.
 Also, when used with the -a 20 switch, but not the -u switch, the permutations are all based on the size of the alphabet you submit.
           Using the example from above all permutations would be 10 characters in length.
           This can also force an incremental attack when coupled with the -n switch

       -s  The SSHA hash string that will be attacked.
 This must be a Base64 encoded string.
           This switch is required.

 To run: